• Skip to primary navigation

 Facial features were high cheekbones and dark brown eyes.
 The majority of them didn’t use clothing except for married women who would wear a “short apron” called nagua.
 The Taino Indians painted their bodies.
 The earrings, nose rings, and necklaces which were sometimes made of gold.

-See also Can I retire in Trinidad?
+See also Can you smoke in Aruba resorts?

 How old is Dominican?